SMS Novara (1913): Battle of the Strait of Otranto

-Unaware that Novara had been disabled, and fearing that his ships would be drawn too close to the Austrian naval base at Cattaro, Acton broke off the pursuit.
+Unaware that Novara had been disabled, and fearing that his ships would be drawn too close to the Austrian naval base at Cattaro (Kotor), Acton broke off the pursuit.
 The destroyer Acerbi misread the signal, and attempted to launch a torpedo attack, but was driven off by the combined fire of Novara, Saida, and Helgoland.
 At 12:05, Acton realized the dire situation Novara was in, but by this time, the Sankt Georg group was too close.
 The Sankt Georg group rendezvoused with Novara, Saida, and Helgoland, and Csepel and Balaton reached the scene as well.
 The entire group returned to Cattaro together.